 Dr. Eric Conway

-He received the Doctor of Musical Arts (D.M.A.) from the Peabody Conservatory of the Johns Hopkins University where he majored in Piano Performance and minored in Conducting.
-While at the Peabody, he was a recipient of the prestigious Liberace Scholarship, as well as a winner in the Yale Gordon Concerto Competition where earned the honor of playing Rachmaninoff’s 2nd Piano Concerto with the Peabody Symphony Orchestra.
+He received his Doctor of Musical Arts Degree from the Peabody Conservatory of the Johns Hopkins University where he majored in Piano Performance and minored in Conducting.
+While at the Peabody, Conway was a recipient of the prestigious Liberace Scholarship, as well as a winner in the Yale Gordon Concerto Competition where earned the honor of playing Rachmaninoff's 2nd Piano Concerto with the Peabody Symphony Orchestra.

 Some of his significant accomplishments as pianist include, a tour of Eastern Africa, sponsored by the United States Information Agency.
 One of the highlights of the tour was a solo performance for Madagascan television and radio.
 He has performed as soloist with several orchestras including, Baltimore Symphony Orchestra, Baltimore Chamber Orchestra, Baltimore Concert Artists, Johns Hopkins Symphony Orchestra, Georgetown University Orchestra, and the Millbrook Orchestra in Shepardstown, West Virginia.
 In January, 2006 he performed Bach's Brandenburg Concerto No. 5 with the Baltimore Symphony Orchestra at the Meyerhoff Symphony Hall to wide acclaim.

 Dr. Conway is also sought after as a collaborative artist.
 He has worked with several leading artists including Trevor Wye, Hillary Hahn, Daniel Heifetz, William Brown, Janice Chandler, to name a few.
 He is also an orchestral pianist for the Baltimore Symphony.
 In 1994 and 1997, he toured with the orchestra to Eastern Asia.